Human rights and worker strategies

 Projects on human rights and worker strategies

 Procurement and human rights – In 2012, the insignia of U.S. military services were found in the rubble of factory fires that killed thousands of apparel workers in Bangladesh.
 Apparel is one of several sectors—also including electronics, food, and logistics—in which suppliers run a high risk of human rights abuses.
 Contractors tied to the deaths in Bangladesh said they had no idea they were sourcing from these factories.
 The Harrison Institute responded by leading ICAR's effort to publish Turning a Blind Eye, which analyzes the stages of federal procurement.Policies are in place to combat human trafficking and forced child labor.
-Yet agencies are still blind to other human rights abuses—like life-threatening conditions, illegal child labor and wage theft—when they purchase from global supply chains.
-Our work on U.S. procurement in 2016 is likely to focus on Executive Branch authority to expand protection, risk assessment for human rights abuses (including unsafe conditions, child labor and wage theft), transparency of government supply chains, and strengthening systems for contractor accountability.
-In addition, we will also be supporting an International Learning Lab on Procurement and Human Rights that enables agencies from different countries to compare and collaborate on innovations in procurement to protect human rights.
+Yet agencies are blind to other human rights abuses—like lethal working conditions, illegal child labor and wage theft—when they purchase from global supply chains.
+Our work on U.S. procurement focuses on implementing authority that Congress has already delegated to provide transparency, assess risk of human rights abuses, and strengthen systems for contractor accountability.
+We will disseminate this work through the International Learning Lab on Procurement and Human Rights.

 Procurement without sweatshops – Following the lead of universities, a growing number of state and local governments seek to avoid purchasing apparel (e.g., uniforms for police and athletics) that is made in sweatshops.
 In 2012, we worked with the Sweatfree Purchasing Consortium (16 cities and states) to develop model purchasing policy for cities and states to set standards that reward decent working conditions in the apparel sector (e.g., purchasing police uniforms).
 The model policy enables a government to evaluate a supplier’s capacity to manage its own supply chain, comply with workplace laws in the country of production, and honor core labor standards of the International Labor Organization.
 Recent work: